 Come to think of it, I’m not exactly sure what the hell the first message the guy sent even means.
 What has the dirtiness of sex have anything to do with it being a two-way stree—-never mind, I’m a geek, I’m not really qualified to talk about that subject.

-I’d like to conclude this pointless blog post with two awesome shoutouts: Reddit’s creepyPMs and Not in the Kitchen Anymore.
+I’d like to conclude this pointless blog post with two awesome shoutouts: Reddit’s creepyPMs.
 Yeah, I know I got away relatively uncharred here, and these things show that far worse shit happens.